Hand Embroidery Needles Explained

 • size or thickness of the needle

-• size and shape of the eye (to accommodate for the type and size of the thread)
+• size and shape of the eye (to accommodate particular types and sizes of the thread)

 • sharp or blunt tip